telekom-security/tpotce/README.md

 ## Installation Types

-### Standard / HIVE
+### Standard / Hive
-With T-Pot Standard / HIVE all services, tools, honeypots, etc. will be installed on to a single host which also serves as a HIVE endpoint.
+With T-Pot Standard / Hive all services, tools, honeypots, etc. will be installed on to a single host which also serves as a Hive endpoint.
 Make sure to meet the [system requirements](#system-requirements).
 You can adjust `~/tpotce/docker-compose.yml` to your personal use-case or create your very own configuration using `~/tpotce/compose/customizer.py` for a tailored T-Pot experience to your needs.
 Once the installation is finished you can proceed to [First Start](#first-start).
 <br><br>

 ### Distributed
 The distributed version of T-Pot requires at least two hosts
-- the T-Pot **HIVE**, the standard installation of T-Pot (install this first!),
+- the T-Pot **Hive**, the standard installation of T-Pot (install this first!),
-- and a T-Pot **SENSOR**, which will host only the honeypots, some tools and transmit log data to the **HIVE**.
+- and a T-Pot **Sensor**, which will host only the honeypots, some tools and transmit log data to the **Hive**.
-- The **SENSOR** will not start before finalizing the **SENSOR** installation as described in [Distributed Deployment](#distributed-deployment).
+- The **Sensor** will not start before finalizing the **Sensor** installation as described in [Distributed Deployment](#distributed-deployment).
 <br><br>

 ## Uninstall T-Pot